 Loft Angle

 The loft will determine the shot's trajectory and roll.
 Most chippers are in the 37-degree range, which is perfect for a standard bump-and-run from the fringe.
-Some models offer higher lots, like 42 or 45 degrees, which can be useful if you consistently play on courses with faster greens or need to fly the ball just a little further onto the green before it starts rolling.
-A lower lot will resulti in more rollout, which is better for shots from tightly mown fairways a fair ways away from the pin.
+Some models offer higher lofts, like 42 or 45 degrees, which can be useful if you consistently play on courses with faster greens or need to fly the ball just a little further onto the green before it starts rolling.
+A lower loft will result in more rollout, which is better for shots from tightly mown fairways a fair distance away from the pin.

 A Forgiving, Wide Sole